-Another story tells about a woman who constantly persisted in refusing to believe even in the existence of Pamola unless she witnessed him with her own eyes.
+Another story tells about a woman who constantly refused to believe even in the existence of Pamola unless she witnessed him with her own eyes.
 One day, she was on the shores of the lake of Amboctictus, near Mt.
 Katahdin, on the southwest side.
-Pamola appeared and took the woman to his home inside of Mt.
+Pamola appeared and took the woman to his home inside Mt.
 Katahdin.
 She stayed with him there for a year and was well treated, but powerful Pamola made her pregnant.
 Then she left his abode and returned to her home with Pamola’s son.

-Pamola warned her not only to never re-marry but also warned her of their son’s supernatural and frightening power.
-The child could point at any living thing with his right forefinger and it would die instantly.
+Pamola warned her to never re-marry and of their son’s supernatural and frightening power.
+The child could point at any living thing with his right forefinger, and it would die instantly.

 He advised the woman to keep their son apart from society till the age of manhood, but her fellow villagers wanted her to remarry.
-She refused to explain that Pamola was her husband and in case of marriage, she and the child would be taken back to Mt.
+She refused to explain that Pamola was her husband and, in case of marriage, she and the child would be taken back to Mt.
 Katahdin.
-No one took her words seriously and soon she was re-married, but in the evening of her marriage-day, when all the Indians from her village were gathered together celebrating the marriage, both she and the child vanished forever.
+No one took her words seriously, and soon she was re-married.
+Still, on the evening of her marriage day, when all the Indians from her village gathered together to celebrate the marriage, she and the child vanished forever.

 Written by – A. Sutherland - AncientPages.com Senior Staff Writer